cattlepoint/cattlepoint-aer3-week3/README.md

 podman -v
 ```

-## 10 points – Configure Git to manage your source code for your application
 ### This section is to ensure you have git configured and working properly
 * Perform these steps in the MacOS terminal to configure git:
 ```sh